shixianc/shixianc/README.md

 ## I'm a developer and student at USC

-- 🔭 I’m currently working at [Whippy][https://www.hellowhippy.com] as a Software Development Engineer!
+- 🔭 I’m currently working at [Whippy][whippy] as a Software Development Engineer!
 - 🌱 I’m currently learning everything 🤣 especially interested in cloud computing
 - 👯 I’m looking for a full time position as SDE starting at 01/2020
 - ⚡ Fun fact: I love to cook and listen to electronic dance music!